Treaty of Montmartre

-The Treaty of Montmartre was signed on 6 February 1662 between Louis XIV and Duke Charles of Lorraine.
+The Treaty of Montmartre was signed on 6 February 1662 between Louis XIV and Duke Charles IV of Lorraine.
 The treaty was negotiated by Hugues de Lionne.
-Based on the terms of the accord, Louis XIV was given control of the Duchy of Lorraine.
+Based on the terms of the accord, Louis XIV was given control of the Duchy of Lorraine, and Charles IV's family would become princes in the French royal family.
+However, it failed to take hold and Charles IV publicly repudiated it.